ashki23/Python-notes/python-env.md

 ## Miniconda

-To use a more sophisticated method, we might consider Conda as an environment management system.
+To use a more sophisticated method, we might consider [Conda](https://conda.io/en/latest/) as an environment management system.
 To start using Conda, you might need to install Miniconda (or Anaconda) first.
-Follow the instruction at [Conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Miniconda (or Anaconda) on the operating system.
+Follow [Conda website](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) instruction to install Miniconda (or Anaconda) on your operating system.

 To create a new environment, use `conda create` command including names of the environment and required packages: